mtchd/scala-talk/llamas.md

   def this(request: String) = {
     request match {
-      case "I want a Llama with strenth 3 and fluffyness 1"
+      case "I want a Llama with strength 3 and fluffyness 1"

     }